Eloise (books): Legacy

-A portrait of Eloise was hung in the lobby of the Plaza until it closed for renovations in 2005.
-The portrait was re-hung in May 2008 after three years in storage.
+A portrait of Eloise hangs in the lobby of the Plaza.
+They also have a room at the Plaza called The Eloise Suite.

 Filmmaker Lena Dunham sports an Eloise tattoo and produced the HBO documentary short, It's Me, Hilary: The Man Who Drew Eloise, chronicling the life and career of series co-author and illustrator Hilary Knight.

+American singer Katy Perry revealed her daughter has hair "like Eloise".